 In 2019, Cameron County, TX had a population of 423k people with a median age of 31.9 and a median household income of $41,123.
 Between 2018 and 2019 the population of Cameron County, TX declined from 423,908 to 423,163, a −0.176% decrease and its median household income grew from $38,378 to $41,123, a 7.15% increase.

 The 5 largest ethnic groups in Cameron County, TX are White (Hispanic) (85.1%), White (Non-Hispanic) (8.59%), Other (Hispanic) (3.47%), Two+ (Hispanic) (0.796%), and Asian (Non-Hispanic) (0.692%).
 0% of the households in Cameron County, TX speak a non-English language at home as their primary language, and 85.7% of the residents in Cameron County, TX are U.S. citizens.

 The largest universities in Cameron County, TX are Texas Southmost College (788 degrees awarded in 2019), Southern Careers Institute-Harlingen (389 degrees), and Southern Careers Institute-Brownsville (330 degrees).

-The median property value in Cameron County, TX is $92,000, and the homeownership rate is 65%.
-Most people in Cameron County, TX commute by Drove Alone, and the average commute time is 19.9 minutes.
-The average car ownership in Cameron County, TX is 2 cars per household.
+In 2019, the median property value in Cameron County, TX was $89,000, and the homeownership rate was 65%.
+Most people in Cameron County, TX drove alone to work, and the average commute time was 17.9 minutes.
+The average car ownership in Cameron County, TX was 2 cars per household.